 You do this by pouring warm water overtop of the bee bread and using a spoon to dissolve it.

-You can leave it sit overnight to maximise the absorption of the beneficial compounds and drink it in the morning.
+You can leave it to sit overnight to maximise the absorption of the beneficial compounds and drink it in the morning.

 Simple Sourdough Pumpkin Muffins